 Afternoon tea is a UK tourist must, and a rainy day makes it even easier to savor the experience.
 You can find delicious and over the top afternoon tea at many major tourist spots and hotels in London.
 These tend to book up well in advance, though, so what to do if you’re looking to while away a rainy afternoon last minute?

-This is a great spot on a rainy day as it’s the classic English ambience for sale here, rather than a spectacular view.
+The Fortnum & Mason tea room near Piccadilly Circus is a great spot on a rainy day as it’s the classic English ambience for sale here, rather than a spectacular view.
 It feels fancy, but not overly formal.
 I’ve had afternoon tea here with a 5-year-old and had a lovely time.
-It’s still best to book ahead here if you can, but stop by and ask for a last minute table if you’re in the area.

 Located near Buckingham Palace, the English Rose tea shop does a nice afternoon tea and only takes walk-ins.
-They’re also open for breakfast in case a rainy morning inspires you toward a Full English.
+They’re also open for breakfast in case a rainy morning inspires you toward a full English breakfast.

 If the weather has you in mind for some self-care, consider the healing power of books or take a Roman-inspired spa break.

-This spa leans heavily into London’s Roman past and offers a soothing spa break heavy on candlelit bath spaces rather than outdoor vistas.
-All the spa treatments you could want in a dramatic setting.
+The spa at Aire Ancient Baths leans heavily into London’s Roman past and offers a soothing spa break heavy on candlelit bath spaces rather than outdoor vistas.
+Forget about the dreary weather outside while you lounge in a heated bath below arching stone ceilings.

 London is beautiful in any weather.
 Try one of these vantage points for a view of London’s best sights.

-This is my preferred way to get your London vista photos.
-Visiting the Sky Garden is free, but you need to book a ticket in advance.
+The Sky Garden offers dramatic city views and is free to visit, though you need to book a ticket in advance.
 If you’ve missed the free tickets, look for dining reservations to pair the view with a nice meal.
 Even in the rain, looking out over London is beautiful.

 London is a fantastic city for theatre.
 Whether you take in a show or tour one of the historic venues, this can be the perfect escape on a rainy day.